Full-Body Workout Plan for Beginners

 Trackist keeps a beginner routine simple to follow.
 Build Workout A and Workout B once, then open the right session at the gym and log your weight, reps, rest, and notes set by set.
 The app shows your previous numbers for each lift, so you always know exactly when to add weight for your next session.

-Learn how partners use it together in the gym buddies guide, and read more starter programming on the Trackist blog.
+Read more starter programming on the Trackist blog.

 Frequently asked questions